Broulee beach banner image

 Eurobodalla Beachwatch Program

-We sample and test water from beaches across the Eurobodalla Shire, every year from the start of November to the end of March.
+We sample and test water from beaches across the Eurobodalla every year from the start of November to the end of March.

 Water quality guidelines